Passing data to the process

 ```

-will cause the process to be started or resumed (if it was waiting) using the value `nip` from the request.
-The EximeeRouter2 mechanism can find a waiting process instance (e.g. waiting for a message/signal) and move it forward based on matching the variable value.
+it will cause the process to be started or resumed (if it was waiting) using the value `nip` from the request.
+The EximeeRouter2 mechanism can find a waiting process instance (e.g. waiting for a message/signal) and move it forward based on a variable value match.

 ## Parameter `use-model-mapping` – what is it and when should it be used?